 The experts at Varment Guard provide humane trapping and removal of coyotes.
 Our licensed and highly skilled coyote trappers will remove nuisance coyotes with the utmost professionalism and caution.
 Here’s how:

-Coyotes are not very successfully caught in live catch wire traps.
-The method employed by Varment Guard technicians to capture coyotes is the placement of dirt sets using staked leg-hold traps on coyote trails and near den entrances (secured from humans and non-target animals).
+Coyotes are not successfully caught in live catch wire traps.
+Instead, the experts at Varment Guard place dirt sets using staked leg-hold traps on coyote trails and near den entrances.
 This constitutes an effective measure for capturing coyotes in rural and new suburban developments.
-The strategic placement of snares concealed among tall vegetation and brush along trails is another proven method for taking coyotes.
+The strategic placement of snares concealed among tall vegetation and brush is another proven method for coyote removal.

-Coyotes do not live in close contact to humans.
-They hunt in urban areas and yards, but they do not feel safe enough to make dens under man-made structures.
+Coyotes do not live in close contact with humans.
+They hunt in urban areas and yards, but they don’t feel safe enough to make dens under man-made structures.
 If they did, buried wire would be the exclusion method of choice.

 Varment Guard also offers the use of cameras to determine the frequency of coyotes on the property prior to trapping, if needed.

 - Adult body length (without tail): 36 to 45 inches

 - Adult body weight: 22 to 50 pounds